ali-rantakari/trash/readme.md

 ## The “put back” feature

-By default, `trash` asks Finder to move the specified files/folders to the trash instead of calling the system API to do this because of the _"put back"_ feature that only works when trashing files through Finder.
+By default, `trash` uses the low-level system API to move the specified files/folders to the trash.
+If you want `trash` to ask Finder to perform the trashing (e.g. to ensure that the _"put back"_ feature works), supply the `-F` argument.

-If you supply the `-a` argument, `trash` will first try the system API and only call on Finder to trash files you lack access rights for.